Rhapsodizer/CC_Project/README.md

 ### 4.4 Image Sonificator <a name="image-sonificator"></a>

-Permette aall'utente di caricare un'immagine , dalla quale verranno estratti i pixel in maniera casuale, che verraanno trasformati in valori numerici per daare origine alle note da riprodurre della tonalità scelta.
+It allows the user to load an image, from which the pixels will be randomly extracted when the loop plays.
+Pixels will be transformed into numerical values and will reproduce notes in the choosen key.
+When loop is played the pixels are visualized also in the Interaction Layer in the same position as a black hole, that erases balls that collide with it.

 ## 5. Layer Interaction <a name="layer-interaction"></a>
 The creative visualization of the Interaction Layer is created in *Processing* and it has the purpose of randomly modifying the state of the sounds created by the Drum Machine and Melody Chat.
 Each element of the Drum Machine and each note (or rest) of the Melody Chat appears on the canvas as a ball that moves and collides with the others.
 The balls have a minimalist display and differ from each other thanks to the text, size and color.
 If two balls representing the same instrument of the drum machine collide, their pitch is modified randomly in a certain predefined range of values.

 ### 5.1 Control agent <a name="control-agent"></a>